Ultra South Africa

 Ultra South Africa is Africa's largest electronic music festival and is part of Ultra Music Festival's worldwide expansion which has now spread to twenty countries.
 Ultra South Africa is a single day event taking place in two cities (Johannesburg and Cape Town).
-Having debuted in 2014, Ultra South Africa is one of the longest standing world editions of the festival.
+Having debuted in 2014, Ultra South Africa is the third longest standing world editions of the festival behind Ultra Europe and Ultra Korea.
 Ultra South Africa is a strictly 18 and over event.

-The eighth edition of Ultra South Africa was meant to be held on 26 & 27 February 2021, unfortunately due to the COVID-19 pandemic the organisers announced on 22 January 2021 that the festival will not be taking place in 2021.
-The eight edition will now take place on 10 & 11 March 2023, with the Cape Town event heading to a new venue, The Kenilworth Racecourse while the Johannesburg leg will return to its home at the Nasrec Expo Center.

 History

 2014

 The debut of Ultra South Africa consisted of three stages in both Johannesburg and Cape Town—the Main Stage, Stage 2, and Stage 3.
 In Cape Town, South Africa the festival took place on 14 February 2014 and in Johannesburg, the festival took place on 15 February 2014.
 Confirmed artists for the inaugural edition of Ultra South Africa included Tiesto, Afrojack, Alesso, Nicky Romero, Krewella, W&W, Martin Garrix, Blasterjaxx, Claude Vonstroke, Goldfish, Black Coffee, and many more.
 The festival welcomed 15,000 people in attendance to Cape Town and an additional 25,000 people to the Johannesburg location.